leplatrem/blog.mathieu-leplatre.info/content/Dev/remote_settings_history.rst

 Nevertheless, we cannot deny that the *Kinto* community is not as flourishing as it used to be ;) And let's be clear: from the Mozilla standpoint, *Kinto* is just an implementation detail.

 If I win the lottery and leave (the positive version of the bus factor idea), there is no guarantee that the next pair of eyes taking a fresh look at the *Remote Settings* architecture or the *Kinto* code base will decide to keep it.
 In other words, as long as *Kinto* is used in *Remote Settings*, the project will be maintained and be taken care of.
-The day something else is used, Mozilla will stop supporting Kinto.
-Undoubtedly.
+Mozilla will continue to invest in *Kinto* as long as it has value and makes sense.

 What if I had to do it over again?